tomeehan/600seconds/README.md

 600 seconds keeps me focused.

-Every 10 minutes (or 600 seconds) the app seconds a push notification (+ sound) reminding the user to stay on task.
+Every 10 minutes (or 600 seconds) the app sends a push notification (+ sound) reminding the user to stay on task.

 #### To-do’s (for this app)